Network Infrastructure · UPS Selection Guide

 Size for the event, not the outage

-Most network UPS deployments need 10–20 minutes — enough for a brief utility event, generator transfer, or controlled shutdown.
-VoIP typically warrants 20–30 minutes.
-The J90 2kVA and 3kVA models provide extended runtime at typical network loads in a 1U footprint — often eliminating the need to step up to a larger tower UPS.
-Use the UPS sizing tool to calculate runtime for your specific load.
+Most network UPS deployments need 10–20 minutes — enough for a brief utility event, generator transfer, or controlled shutdown; VoIP typically warrants 20–30.
+The J90 2kVA/3kVA models provide extended runtime in a 1U footprint, and EBP48 extended battery packs scale runtime to many hours — often removing the need for a larger tower UPS.

 Battery lifecycle